nesscs/NessVMS_OS/README.md

 ```

 ## Download Ubuntu
-Go to http://releases.ubuntu.com/ and Select the latest LTS Desktop Image, save/download it to ~/Downloads
+Go to http://releases.ubuntu.com/ and Select the Ubuntu 18.04.6 LTS Desktop Image, save/download it to ~/Downloads

 ## Download necessary boot files to automate installation
 There are 4 modified files that are required: